pisv/gethandly.wiki-playground/Step-Three.md

 The test case will now pass.

-Well, in this case it was quite simple, but for models with a more complicated mapping to workspace resources the implementation would be much more elaborate.
+Well, in this case it was quite simple, but for models with a more complex mapping to workspace resources the implementation would be appropriately more elaborate.

 Also, please note that the actual implementation of `FooDeltaProcessor` in the [Step Three repository](https://github.com/pisv/gethandly.3rd)